Bartixxx32/ytdlbot/README.md

 docker-compose -f worker.yml up -d
 ```

-**⚠️ Please bear in mind that you should not publish Redis directly on the internet.
+**⚠️ You should not publish Redis directly on the internet.
 Instead, you can use WireGuard to wrap it up for added security.**

 ## kubernetes